Qualification – Research Commercialisation from Publicly Funded Research – Commercialisation Project 2022

 - licences or purchase of the rights to research results

-- costs related to the maintenance of patents, marketing and other operational activities
+- operating costs related to e.g. maintenance of patents or other operational activities

 Scope of funding

-Under this call, funding may be sought for up to 100 per cent of the budgeted project costs, and there is no own contribution requirement.
+You may apply for up to 100 per cent of the budgeted project costs, and there is no own contribution requirement.

 Conditions for funding

-Support awarded to research organisations or their affiliated TTOs may only be used to cover project costs related to activities of a non-economic character in the form of knowledge-transfer activities, cf. Item 19(b) of the EFTA Surveillance Authority’s guidelines on state aid for research and development and innovation.
+Funding awarded to research organisations or their affiliated TTOs may only be used to cover project costs related to activities of a non-economic character in the form of knowledge-transfer activities, as described in Item 19(b) of the EFTA Surveillance Authority’s guidelines on state aid for research and development and innovation.

 Definition of ‘knowledge transfer’ in the EFTA Surveillance Authority’s guidelines on state aid for research and development and innovation:

-To be considered part of the research organisation’s non-economic activity, the knowledge-transfer activity must, according to the EFTA Surveillance Authority’s guidelines, be conducted either by the research organisation itself or jointly with, or on behalf of, other such entities.
 Additionally, all profits from these activities are to be reinvested in the primary activities of the research organisation.
-Support for knowledge-transfer activities is not considered to be state aid under these conditions.
-The non-economic nature of these activities is not compromised by contracting the provision of such services by third parties by way of open tenders.
+In this case, funding for knowledge-transfer activities is not considered state aid.
+It is important to note that the non-economic nature of these activities is not compromised by contracting the provision of such services by third parties by way of open tenders.

-The Research Council requires a clear separation of accounts for the research organisation’s economic and non-economic activities.
+We require a clear separation of accounts for the research organisation/TTO’s economic and non-economic activities.

-For more information, see Conditions for awarding state aid.
+Read more about this on our information page: Conditions for awarding state aid.

 - are not listed on the stock exchange;

-- have not been registered in the Register of Business Enterprises for five years or more;
+- have been registered in the Register of Business Enterprises for less than five years;

 - have not taken over the activity of another enterprise;

-- are not the result of a merger.
+- have not been formed through a merger.

-In addition to the requirements under Article 22, the Research Council sets the following requirements:
+In addition to the requirements listed above, the Research Council sets the following requirements:

-- the enterprise does not have more than 10 employees;
+- the enterprise is not to have more than ten employees;

-- the balance sheet of the enterprise is not to exceed NOK 2 million.
+- the enterprise’s annual turnover and/or annual balance sheet is not to exceed NOK 2 million.

-When assessing an enterprise’s size, consideration must also be given to the number of employees and the turnover/balance sheet for companies with a holding of 25 per cent or more of the capital or voting rights or in which the enterprise itself has a holding of 25 per cent or more of the capital or voting rights.
-See the definition of the concept, “small and medium-sized enterprises” or “SMEs”, in the General Block Exemption Regulation: Aid for start-ups, Annex I, as well as in the EU Commission’s User guide to the SME definition.
+When assessing an enterprise’s size, you must also give consideration to the number of employees and the turnover/balance sheet for companies with a holding of 25 per cent or more of the capital or voting rights or in which the enterprise itself has a holding of 25 per cent or more of the capital or voting rights.
+See the definition of the concept ‘small and medium-sized enterprises’ or ‘SMEs’ in the General Block Exemption Regulation: Aid for start-ups, Annex I, and the EU Commission’s User guide to the SME definition.

 Typical characteristics of the project

-- The project is based on promising research results (not open source) that are sufficiently robust to contribute to developing new products, processes and services that represent significant improvements relative to existing solutions (state-of-the-art) within the same area.
+- The project is based on promising research results (not open source or published results) that are sufficiently robust to contribute to developing new products, processes and services that represent significant improvements relative to existing solutions (state-of-the-art).

 - The project will undertake initial investigations that aim to clarify which course to pursue, whether the direction of research, technology development or strategic decisions.

-- The project is clear about what it seeks to achieve, clarify and/or trigger on completion.
+- The project is clear about what it seeks to achieve during the project period and what it expects to clarify and/or trigger on project completion.

 It is important that the approved milestones are met by the stipulated deadlines.
-This will be given particular weight when assessing whether to continue providing support or to terminate the contract.
+This will be given particular weight when assessing whether to continue providing project funding or to terminate the contract.